QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

   * We say probability mass function because of how we discretize each random variable, as described earlier.

-The analyst calculates the probability mass function for the **top event**, i.e., a **system failure**,  by repeatedly applying the convolution theorem to compute the probability distribution of a sum of independent log normal random variables.
+The analyst calculates the probability mass function for the **top event** $F$, i.e., a **system failure**,  by repeatedly applying the convolution theorem to compute the probability distribution of a sum of independent log normal random variables, as described in equation
+{eq}`eq:probtop`.

 <!-- #endregion -->

-## An Example
+## Waste Hoist Failure Rate

 We'll take close to a real world example by assuming that $n = 14$.

 The example estimates the annual failure rate of a critical  hoist at a nuclear waste facility.

+A regulatory agency wants the sytem to be designed in a way that makes the failure rate of the top event small with high probability.

+This example is Design Option B-2 (Case I) described in Table 10 on page 27 of {cite}`Greenfield_Sargent_1993`.

-Of these fourteen log normal random variables, there are **seven pairs**
+The table describes parameters $\mu_i, \sigma_i$ for  fourteen log normal random variables that consist of  **seven pairs** of random variables that are identically and independently distributed.

  * Within a pair, parameters $\mu_i, \sigma_i$ are the same

- * As described in table 10 of Greenfield-Sargent, p.
+ * As described in table 10 of {cite}`Greenfield_Sargent_1993`  p.
 27, parameters of log normal distributions for  the seven unique probabilities $P(A_i)$ have been calibrated to be the values in the following Python code:

 ```{code-cell} python3
 mu1, sigma1 = 4.28, 1.1947